 Preparing the Air Compressor Tank for Welding

 Proper preparation is crucial to ensure a strong and safe weld on your tank.
 Start by draining the air totally from the tank and scraping off all oil or fuel residues.
-Use a degreaser to clean out the interior.
-Remove rust, paint, and debris surrounding the welding area with an angle grinder or wire brush.
+Clean out the inside using a degreaser.
+Strip rust, paint, and surrounding debris near the welding area using an angle grinder or wire brush.

 - Marking and Preparing the Welding Area: Define the weld able area to be welded by drawing lines.
 Patch a Hole by cutting the shape of a replacement metal.